persys-ai/persys-server/README.md

 # persys-server
 Persys server.
 All services you need to run Persys locally.

+Refer to the [main](https://github.com/persys-ai/persys) repo for contributions and other instructions.

 This README is a work in progress, more instructions to come.
 There will be a docker image too, if you create one based on this repo, open a pull request.